RED NOBLE GRAPES

 Compare the color of the wine by tilting your glass slightly with a white napkin or paper behind it.
-See how clear or opaque the wine is along with the type and depth of color.
+Identify the color and its intensity along with the opacity.
 This helps tell you the style of the wine.

 Smell the wine in your glass.
 Swirl the wine and smell again.
 Red wine is typically not aromatic.
 Really stick your nose in the glass to identify the aromatic differences between the wine.